Industry Experience

 • Toxic: Carbon Dioxide

-Chemical Plants: Probably one of the largest users of gas detection equipment is Chemical Plants.
-They often use a wide range of both flammable and toxic gases in their manufacturing processes or create them as by-products of the processes.
+Chemical plants are one of the largest users of gas detection systems, handling a wide range of both flammable and toxic gases in manufacturing processes, or as by-products.

 Typical Applications: